PREMISES LIABILITY ATTORNEY – NEGLIGENT CONDITIONS

 - The Owner of a home or Condominium Association has a Swimming Pool, which does not provide adequate safety measures designed to protect toddlers from drowning or injuries to others from diving boards or lack of proper supervision.

 When considering filing a premises liability claim, action should be taken in a timely manner.
 The first reason this is important is that you want to protect and preserve vital evidence on the case.
-Secondly, there may be statues of limitations that limit the time you have to file a claim after an injury has occurred.
-If you have reason to believe the negligence of a property owner has contributed to an injury you have sustained, then speaking to a premises liability lawyer should be a priority.
-Premises liabilities cases will often allow damages based on pain and suffering, lost wages and medical expenses.
+Secondly, there may be statutes of limitations that limit the time you have to file a claim after an injury has occurred.
+If you have reason to believe the negligence of a property owner has contributed to an injury you have sustained, then speaking to a Premises Liability Attorney or lawyer should be a priority.
+Premises liabilities cases will often allow damages based on pain and suffering, lost wages, and medical expenses.
 Further, premises liability may also compensate the surviving family members in the event of death to a loved one.

 Michael Sapourn spent 23 years primarily consulting with businesses and contractors about their liability insurance exposures.
 Loss control measures were often recommended to improve his client’s chances of avoiding these sometimes-grisly claims.
 Mr. Sapourn knows the standard of care expected of business owners and contractors.
 He can help you evaluate the strength of your accident claim for injuries.